Awesome Omega-3: Essential Fatty Acids Benefit the Brain, Heart, and MoreDr. Zoltan P. Rona, MD, M.Sc. February 1, 2023

 Three major trials have documented the efficacy of omega-3 fatty acids in the secondary prevention of coronary artery disease.
 The DART (Diet and Reinfarction Trial) was a randomized trial on 2,033 men with recent heart attacks.
 EPA and DHA were administered in the form of either oily fish or fish oil capsules.
 The results showed that a two-year all-cause mortality was reduced in the study group by 29%, mostly from heart disease.
 Of particular interest was the fact that the subgroup that consumed only fish oil capsules, as opposed to increasing fish consumption, showed a more remarkable reduction in cardiovascular events.

-In my practice, I test every fish and seafood eater for blood and hair levels of mercury.
-Invariably, those who eat fish or seafood on a regular basis have elevated mercury levels either in the blood or hair or both.
+In my private practice as a physician, I tested every fish and seafood eater for blood and hair levels of mercury.
+Invariably, those who ate fish or seafood on a regular basis had elevated mercury levels either in the blood or hair or both.
 The bigger the fish, the higher the mercury levels.
 The most polluted fish are tuna, sea bass, swordfish, and Japanese sushi.
 Smaller fish like salmon, anchovies, mackerel, and tilapia are relatively lower in mercury, but still unacceptably contaminated with PCBs and dioxins.

-Those who rarely eat fish or seafood, but use fish oil supplements, never show elevated mercury levels unless they have numerous mercury amalgam dental fillings.
+Those who rarely eat fish or seafood, but use fish oil supplements, never showed elevated mercury levels unless they had numerous mercury amalgam dental fillings.
 This is because most manufacturers remove mercury and other toxic heavy metals from their fish oil supplements.

 The second trial was called the GISI study.
 It randomized 11,323 post-heart attack patients to one capsule per day of omega-3 fatty acids, providing 850 mg EPA/DHA.
 At the end of year one, patients had a 21% reduction in all-cause mortality and a 30% reduction in cardiovascular mortality.
 After four months of fish oil supplementation, there was a 45% reduction in sudden cardiac death.